Buildings

 More Information

-Transcona voted in an October 1960 referendum to fund the construction of the library building.
+Until 1972, the City of Transcona was independent from the City of Winnipeg.
+In an October 1960 referendum, citizens voted in favour to fund the construction of the library building.
 The structure replaced a previous library housed in rented quarters, which was suffering from a lack of space.
-The Transcona library began with six books in the Court Room of the old town hall in March 1955, largely because of the work done by a small group of Home and School association members.
-When the town hall was demolished the library was moved twice before settling in a rented room on Oxford street, where it circulated up to 5,000 books.
+The Transcona Library began with six books in the Court Room of the old town hall in March 1955, largely because of the work done by a small group of Home and School association members.
+When the town hall was demolished, the library was moved twice before settling in a rented room on Oxford street, where it circulated up to 5,000 books.
 The bylaw proposed the spending of $48,000 for the library.
 Librarian Robert F. Oliver argued that this money would triple the amount of books that could be handled and would provide for additional services.

 Design Characteristics